hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 ---
 layout: post
-title: A Beginner's Guide to Note-Taking (for your Life).
+title: A new way of note-taking.
 date: 2020-07-29
 categories: Posts📌
 tags: [note-taking]